 An early morning flight brings you to the Inca capital of Cusco.
 After settling into your hotel, you can tour Cusco's largest open market and the adjacent witches' market, where natural medicines and charms for curing heartache and other afflictions are sold.
 Travelers will also have the opportunity to visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
 Watch weavers demonstrate their craft and learn about the history and processes of Peru's most well-known art form.
 The evening is yours to take in some of Cusco's varied and exciting nightlife.

-Drive past terraced fields of corn, potatoes, and quinoa as you travel to the Cusipata section of the Upper Urubamba River.
+Drive past terraced fields of corn, potatoes, and quinoa as you travel to the Vilcanota section of the Upper Urubamba River.
 After your safety briefing, you’ll put in on the Urubamba River, which winds from the snowcapped Andes to the Amazon jungle.
-The Cusipata section offers challenging class III-IV rapids between the months of January and April and exciting class II-III from May to December.
-For those looking for less extreme adventure, other stretches of the river offer class II-III rapids year around.
+The Vilcanota section offers challenging class III-IV rapids between the months of January and April and exciting class IV-V from April to November.
+For those looking for less extreme Peru adventures, other stretches of the river offer class II-III rapids year around.
 After your raft trip, enjoy a picnic lunch along the riverbank.
 This afternoon, return to Cusco, where you can explore the monasteries, cathedrals and Incan ruins of Cusco on your own or with your guide.

 Today, we rise early for our journey to the village of Chinchero.
 Ascending to Allpachaca, at 12,000 feet elevation, we begin our biking tour.
 We will ride for 4 hours, past beautiful Piuray Lake and the local farms and villages until we reach the community of Kuper Alto and Kuper Bajo.
 After lunch, we will visit the archeological site of Waca Wasi and get settled at our campsite at the home of Don Francisco Sallo.